 You’re a great person: you work hard and volunteer often.
 You deserve a little recognition.

 Murdoch University and The Murdoch Guild agree.
-So we are here to help you get formal recognition for your volunteering through the Community and Career Skills Transcript Application program.
+So we are here to help you get formal recognition for your volunteering through the Community and Employability Pathway Transcript Application program.

 The Murdoch Volunteering Hub program involves 4 steps outlined below.

 Step 2: Apply – Contact and inform